 Some Original educational documentaries are available for one-time educational screenings.
 To find out which titles are available for educational screenings, visit media.netflix.com and search for the title or browse our recent and upcoming releases.Titles that are available for educational screenings will display the following grant of permission on their details page:

 GRANT OF PERMISSION FOR EDUCATIONAL SCREENINGS

-The screening must be non-profit and non-commercial.
-That means you can’t charge admission, or solicit donations, or accept advertising or commercial sponsorships in connection with the screening.
+● The screening must be non-profit and non-commercial.
+That means you can’t charge admission, fundraise, solicit donations, or accept advertising or commercial sponsorships in connection with the screening.

-As of 9/26//2018 the following titles are available for a one-time educational screening.
-You must have a personal Netflix account in order to show these titles.
-Always double check the details page for each title, before showing in the classroom, to ensure that the Grant of Permission is still applicable.
+As of 8/10/2021 the following titles are available for a one-time educational screening.
+You must have a personal Netflix account in order to show these titles in the classroom during a face-to-face traditional setting.
+Always double-check the details page for each title, before showing, to ensure that the Grant of Permission is still applicable.